ryan-mcclue/unsw/anat2521/week2-evolutionary-theory-and-aging-and-sexing.md

 As gene drift is random, simply isolating groups will lead to speciation

-Biological species is reproductively isolated
+Biological species is reproductively isolated (so, not necessarily producing fertile offspring?):
-(so, not necessarily producing fertile offspring?)
+Premating Isolating Mechanisms (habitat, temporal, behaviour, mechanical) Postmating Isolating Mechanisms (egg fertilisation, sterile birth)

 Another definition for species is evolutionary (require more as some species asexual), i.e. phenotypically distinct (useful in fossils)

 Another definition for species is ecological species, i.e. physical and biological environment (e.g. terrestrial or arboreal, diet, behaviour)